 (1) Statement of activities; and

-(c) Any charitable organization registered pursuant to § 5-53.1-2, which is the parent organization of one or more affiliates within the state, may comply with the reporting requirements of subsection (a) of this section, by filing a combined written report upon forms prescribed by the director.
+(c) Any charitable organization registered pursuant to § 5-53.1-2 that is the parent organization of one or more affiliates within the state, may comply with the reporting requirements of subsection (a) of this section by filing a combined, written report upon forms prescribed by the director.

 (g) A combined report filed pursuant to this section shall be accompanied by a fee of seventy-five dollars ($75.00) plus seventy-five dollars ($75.00) for each organization included in the report.

 (h) The director may accept a copy of a current annual report previously filed by a charitable organization with any other governmental agency in compliance with the provisions of this chapter; provided, that the report filed with the other governmental agency shall be substantially similar in content to the report required by this section.

 (i) The due date on which to submit financial information (IRS Form 990 or audited annual financial statements) shall initially be extended until the IRS due date, and then until the IRS extension dates, as necessary.
 For the initial request, the registrant shall submit to the department an extension request letter with the annual registration form stating the IRS due date.
 For any further extensions, the registrant shall submit an additional letter or a copy of the IRS request for an extension form.
 The extensions apply to Form 990, the annual audited financial statement, and any other information referred to in § 5-53.1-2(a)(9), (11) and (12).
 With respect to organizations that submit compiled financial statements referred to in subsection (a) of this section, extensions will be granted upon written request, totaling not more than six (6) months.

 (P.L.
 1999, ch.
 152, § 2; P.L.
 2002, ch.
 207, § 1.)